patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/styles/icons/icons.md

 **Note:** Be sure to reference our [development onboarding guide](/develop#using-icons) when using 'fa' regular icons.

 ### React icons
-When using React, include the following import line for 'pficon' icons: `import { [insert-icon-name] } from '@patternfly/react-icons'`
+When using React, you can import 'pficon' icons from our [react-icons package](https://www.npmjs.com/package/@patternfly/react-icons) by including the following line: `import { [insert-icon-name] } from '@patternfly/react-icons/dist/esm/icons/[insert-hyphenated-icon-name]';`

+For example:
+`import StarIcon from '@patternfly/react-icons/dist/esm/icons/star-icon';`

 ### Font Awesome solid (FAS) vs Font Awesome regular (FAR)
 The Font Awesome icons included with PatternFly are Font Awesome solid (FAS) webfont icons.
 If you're using icons via `<i class="[fa, far, fas] [insert-icon-name]"></i>`, you can use any FAS icon.
 If you need to use a Font Awesome regular (FAR) icon, you must include the FAR icons yourself by doing one of the following: